 The “only” drink they serve, is tea, but in hundreds of flavours and varieties.
 The food menu is centered around tea, too, with a suggested tea pairing for any edible item.

 We didn’t get past the cake part of the menu.
 I can resist anything except temptations, and the mango meringue cake had already hijacked my attention! #thatfeeling when you discover something great on the last day!

 Looking for a final bite before leaving, we were searching online for a seafood restaurant by the sea.
 Galle Face Hotel turned out to have one of those, so off we went.

 The main restaurant is one of the top-ranked seafood places in Colombo.
 Unfortunately, they only had a buffet that evening, so we opted for the pool bar, within a toe-dipping distance from the Indian Ocean.

 The tuna summer rolls were just the right choice for our light appetites.
-Especially whne accompanied by some chilled pinot grigio.
+Especially when accompanied by some chilled Pinot Grigio.
 The kids got their fish and chips, so they were ecstatic too!
 In the background, the roaring waves waved goodbye, as we enjoyed our last moments in Sri Lanka.